 Medicare Part D Premiums Continue to Decline in 2020

 Since the premiums average is decreasing, the late enrollment penalties will decrease.
-This means beneficiaries that were without creditable prescriptions drug coverage for at least 63 days won’t have an increase in their penalty.
+Beneficiaries that were without creditable prescriptions drug coverage for at least 63 days won’t have an increase in their costs.

-The late enrollment penalty is added to the monthly premium amount on your drug plan.
+The late enrollment penalty is in addition to the monthly premium amount on your drug plan.

-2020 Changes for Medicare Part D Prescription Drug Plans
+Medicare Part D Prescription Drug Plans Coverage Changes for 2020

-CMS works hard to make positive changes to the Medicare program.
+CMS works hard to make positive changes to the program.
 They have implemented prohibiting “gag clauses”; so, now pharmacists can tell patients about lower costing ways to obtain medications.
-Also, CMS requires an Explanation of Benefits to be sent to beneficiaries monthly; this information would include drug price increases as well as lower-costing therapeutic alternative options.
+Also, CMS requires an Explanation of Benefits to be sent to beneficiaries monthly; this information would include drug prices.

-Additionally, CMS has reduced the maximum amount that low-income beneficiaries pay for innovative medications or “biosimilars”.
-Medicare has increased competition among plans by requiring certain Part D plans to have a meaningful difference from each other; this makes more plan options for beneficiaries.
+Additionally, CMS has reduced the maximum amount that low-income beneficiaries pay for innovative medications or “biosimilars.”
+Medicare has increased competition among plans by requiring Part D plans to have a meaningful difference from each other; this makes more plan options for beneficiaries.

 CMS usually releases the information on plans by mid to late September.

-Standard Initial Deductible for Medicare Part D in 2019
+Standard Initial Deductible for Part D in 2020

-Catastrophic coverage begins after the Medicare Part D enrollee reaches the TrOOP threshold of $6,350 during one calendar year.
-The TrOOP is the amount a beneficiary must spend to exit the donut hole and enter into the Medicare Part D Catastrophic phase.
+Catastrophic coverage begins after Part D enrollee reaches the TrOOP threshold of $6,350 during one calendar year.
+The TrOOP is the amount a beneficiary must spend to exit the donut hole and enter into the Part D Catastrophic phase.

 The Donut Hole Brand Name Drug Discount will Increase